Bastardkb/bastardkb.github.io/help/remapping_pins.md

 In this situation, you can fix your keyboard by bodging the malfunctioning pin and then remapping the pin in firmware.

+{: .warning }
+This is a complicated procedure, which requires both hardware and firmware modification.
+We recommend creating a help thread on the [discord server][discord] at the same time.

 # Pre-requisites

 To do this, you will need: